lpinzari/sql-psql-udy/02_joins_sql/07_join_visual_diagram1.md

 In a Relational database the columns order is not relevant and, therefore, the `CROSS JOIN` of two tables can be generalized to any columns permutation.

-## Non Positional representation of a CROSS PRODUCT
+## Non Positional representation of a CROSS JOIN

 In the previous section we illustrated the positional representation of the `CROSS JOIN` operator in the Cartesian Plane.
 The positional indices establish a correspondence between the Cartesian Product **N<sub>p</sub>** **X** **N<sub>q</sub>** and the `CROSS JOIN` tuples.